charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## Cleaning

 The data I am interested in analyzing was organized well so there was not much cleaning needed.
-I use Tableau Prep to clean up the column headers and remove unwanted columns.
+I used Tableau Prep to clean up the column headers and remove unwanted columns.
 I create a calculated field in Tableau Prep to find how long each individual artist has been active on the website.
-I use the artist_date_created column which provides a date for when each artist became active on the website.
+I used the artist_date_created column which provides a date for when each artist became active on the website.
 Since the data table includes data up to and including 2017, I decided to create a DATEDIFF calculation between artist_date_created and 2018-01-01.

 Artist Duration Calculated Field
 -	`DATEDIFF('day',[artist date_created], #2018-01-01#)`